-This is probably a gross topic for many, but this is a reality which happens in our every day’s life.
-Carpet extractors or cleaners should be use to remove the pet stain and odor from carpet or rug.
+This is probably a gross topic for many, but this is a reality that happens in our everyday’s life.
+Carpet extractors or cleaners should be used to remove the pet stain and odor from carpet or rug.

 You might think that these kinds of health hazards will have a difficult time staying alive in a carpet or a rug, but they can survive there for a few hours; long enough to transfer to a crawling baby or a child sitting on the floor playing.
 The best way to reduce the risk of these bacteria attaching themselves to a human being is to leave the shoes outside, encourage your child to play on a clean mat specifically for his use and to have your carpet and rugs sanitize with high heat (steam cleaning) or hot water spray from carpet cleaners.

 Although quite similar to bacteria, viruses can be more virulent and bring more danger to children, pets and other occupants of the house.
 Just like bacteria, extremely high heat is the safest way to get rid of them.
 This requires a visit from your friendly carpet extractor or cleaner.
 Regular use is necessary to lower the risk of any viruses spreading to the occupants of the house.